Muzzman111/SyncScribe/README.md

 3. **Activate the Plugin**
    - Open Quod Libet, navigate to **File > Plugins**, scroll down until you see "Synchronized Lyrics Dual Language," check the box, and close the dialog.
-   - This plugin enables you to view lyrics in both languages while listening.

 ### Known Issues